MusediJony/EDSA-Classification_predict/README.md

 The link above takes you to the actual competition.
 You can then click on the leaderboard and see my profile at position 21, Jonathan Bashala.

+I have built 7 classification models: Linear SVC, SVC, Random forest, AdaBoost, Decision Tree, MultinomialNB and Nearest Neighbours.

+I chose the the LinearSVC as the best performing model due to it giving me the highest Macro F1_score out of all the built classification.

+It's also wise to mentioned that the F1_score obtained on the report/notebook is different to that of the F1_score score obtained on Kaggle.
+This is due to the fact that on the report, cross validation was needed to be conducted on the whole train data set as a guide for our predicted values.